SAN MIGUEL RIVER

 Saturday

-A slight chance of showers and thunderstorms after midnight.
-Partly cloudy, with a low around 42.
+Showers and thunderstorms likely.
+Mostly cloudy, with a low around 41.

 Sunday

-A slight chance of rain showers before noon, then a chance of showers and thunderstorms.
-Mostly sunny, with a high near 75.
+A chance of showers and thunderstorms.
+Partly sunny, with a high near 61.